 General - Insurance

-should take out comprehensive travel and medical insurance before travelling.
+You should take out comprehensive travel and medical insurance before travelling.
 Check for any exclusions and that your policy covers you for all the activities you want to undertake.
 For more general information see travel insurance.

 If things do go wrong when you are overseas then see When Things Go Wrong.